ansible/ansible/docs/docsite/rst/network/dev_guide/documenting_modules_network.rst

     .. include:: shared_snippets/SSH_warning.txt

-Adding your new file to the documentation
+Adding your new file to the table of contents
 =========================================

 As a final step, add your new file in alphabetical order in the ``platform_index.rst`` file.
 You should then build the documentation to verify your additions.
 See :ref:`community_documentation_contributions` for more details.